d3fin3d/staff/README.md

 * __Do not give members application advice__

+   Please do not give moderator applicants any sort of advice or guidance.
 We want to see what people have to say about themselves, not what other people have advised them to say.

 [Return to top](#staff-guidelines)